ben-xo/vu2/README.md

 ========

 * Works from line-in
-* Interrupt driven audio sampling - even with WS2812s (requires a slightly modified FastLED library at https://github.com/ben-xo/FastLED)
+* Interrupt driven audio sampling - even with WS2812s (requires a slightly modified FastLED library at https://github.com/ben-xo/FastLED - branch feature/experiment-show2-for-looping )
 * A solid 180 frame per second with 60 WS2812s (or 125fps with 100 WS2812s) with no slow frames or dropped samples
 * Beat detection and tempo estimation in realtime.
 Yep!
 All on a single Arduino
 * 8 cool sound-reactive visualisers.
 These have been endlessly tinkered with so that they look okay at a range of input volumes and aren't TOO jarring when they change